francocurotto/my-website/content/cv.md

 I love programming 🧑‍💻.
 My favorite programming language is Python 🐍.
 I try to use Linux 🐧 and open source software 🐂 wherever I can.

-I'm currently working as a manager for the [Millimeter-Wave Laboratory](http://www.das.uchile.cl/lab_mwl/), from [University of Chile](https://uchile.cl/).
+I'm currently working as the manager for the [Millimeter-Wave Laboratory](http://www.das.uchile.cl/lab_mwl/), from [University of Chile](https://uchile.cl/).
 I'm in charge of supervising the engineering projects in the laboratory.

 ## 🧑‍🎓Education
 ----------------------